 Mutual of Omaha Long Term Care Policy

 Policy Limit – This is the initial maximum amount payable over the life of the policy.
-The policy limit is calculated using the benefit multiplier and monthly benefit you select.
+The long term care insurance policy limit is calculated using the benefit multiplier and monthly benefit you select.
 You can select 24, 36, 48 or 60 month term.

 Monthly Benefit – This is the initial maximum dollar amount your policy will pay each month.
 Your options inclue $1,500 to $10,000 per month.